This precedent is an acknowledgement of debt.

-An acknowledgment of debt essentially represents an acknowledgment by a debtor of his or her indebtedness to the creditor.
+An acknowledgement of debt essentially represents an acknowledgement by a debtor of his or her indebtedness to the creditor.
 It may arise out of any cause whether as a result of a loan transaction, tort, breach of contract or otherwise.
 The acknowledgment includes:

 - confirmation of the debt amount; and

 - an agreement to pay off the debt whether in one lump sum or instalments.

 If the debt is disputed at a later stage, the acknowledgement of debt can be produced in court as evidence of the debt, including the payment terms.

 This precedent sets out common clauses to be found in an acknowledgement of debt.
 Note that this is not an agreement between creditor and debtor but rather an acknowledgement by the debtor of the debt and payment terms.
 It is only the debtor who signs the acknowledgement.